Henry leads Texas Southern against Alabama A&M after 20-point game - WTOP News

 Houston; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Texas Southern faces the Alabama A&M Bulldogs after PJ Henry scored 20 points in Texas Southern’s 73-64 loss to the Jackson State Tigers.
+BOTTOM LINE: Texas Southern hosts the Alabama A&M Bulldogs after PJ Henry scored 20 points in Texas Southern’s 73-64 loss to the Jackson State Tigers.

 The Tigers have gone 2-2 at home.
-Texas Southern ranks third in the SWAC in team defense, allowing 72.8 points while holding opponents to 42.5% shooting.
+Texas Southern averages 11.5 turnovers per game and is 3-6 when it turns the ball over less than its opponents.

-The Bulldogs are 2-3 in SWAC play.
-Alabama A&M has a 1-9 record against opponents above .500.
+The Bulldogs are 2-3 in conference games.
+Alabama A&M is fourth in the SWAC scoring 32.7 points per game in the paint led by Dailin Smith averaging 6.8.

 Texas Southern’s average of 6.8 made 3-pointers per game is 2.3 fewer made shots on average than the 9.1 per game Alabama A&M gives up.
-Alabama A&M has shot at a 41.4% clip from the field this season, 1.1 percentage points less than the 42.5% shooting opponents of Texas Southern have averaged.
+Alabama A&M averages 69.1 points per game, 3.7 fewer than the 72.8 Texas Southern allows to opponents.

-The Tigers and Bulldogs match up Saturday for the first time in SWAC play this season.
+The Tigers and Bulldogs face off Saturday for the first time in SWAC play this season.

 TOP PERFORMERS: Henry is averaging 13.2 points and 1.9 steals for the Tigers.
-Jonathan Cisse is averaging 1.9 made 3-pointers over the last 10 games for Texas Southern.
+Jonathan Cisse is averaging 12.1 points over the last 10 games for Texas Southern.

-Dailin Smith is averaging 14.9 points for the Bulldogs.
-Jayland Randall is averaging 8.1 points over the last 10 games for Alabama A&M.
+Smith is scoring 14.9 points per game with 3.7 rebounds and 0.7 assists for the Bulldogs.
+Jayland Randall is averaging 8.1 points and 3.2 rebounds while shooting 41.5% over the past 10 games for Alabama A&M.

 LAST 10 GAMES: Tigers: 5-5, averaging 73.2 points, 36.3 rebounds, 12.7 assists, 7.6 steals and 5.3 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 69.7 points per game.